Pearl: Types of cultured pearls

 Natural black pearls are rare and have a body color that may be assessed as silver, silver blue, gold, brown-black, green-black, or black.

 The correct definition of a South Sea pearl – as described by CIBJO and GIA – is a pearl produced by the Pinctada maxima pearl oyster.
 South Sea pearls are the color of their host Pinctada maxima oyster and can be white, silver, pink, gold, cream, and any combination of these basic colors, including overtones of the various colors of the rainbow displayed in the pearl nacre of the oyster shell itself.

 South Sea pearls are the largest and rarest of the cultured pearls, making them the most valuable.
-Prized for their exquisitely beautiful "orient" or lustre, South Sea pearls are now farmed in various parts of the world where the Pinctada maxima oysters can be found, with the finest South Sea pearls being produced by Paspaley along the remote coastline of North-Western Australia.
+Prized for their "orient" or lustre, South Sea pearls are now farmed in various parts of the world where the Pinctada maxima oysters can be found, with the finest South Sea pearls being produced by Paspaley along the remote coastline of North-Western Australia, and Cygnet Bay Pearl Farm on the Dampier Peninsula of Western Australia.
 White and silver colored South Sea pearls tend to come from the Broome area of Australia, while golden colored ones are more prevalent in the Philippines and Indonesia.

 A farm in the Gulf of California, Mexico, is culturing pearls from the black lipped Pinctada mazatlanica oysters and the rainbow-lipped Pteria sterna oysters.
 Also called Concha Nácar, the pearls from these rainbow-lipped oysters fluoresce red under ultraviolet light.

+Akoya pearls are a type of cultured pearl produced by the Pinctada fucata, native to the coastal waters of Japan and China, and grown around the world, including in Eastern Australia, at farms like Broken Bay Pearl Farm.
+They are among the earliest commercially cultured pearls, with large-scale cultivation beginning in the early 20th century following innovations by Kokichi Mikimoto and others.
+Akoya pearls are typically spherical or near-spherical in shape and are known for their high lustre and reflective surfaces.
+They generally range from 2 to 10 millimeters in diameter and are most commonly cream or white in colour, often with pink, silver, blue or green overtones.
+Due to their consistent shape and brilliance, Akoya pearls are widely used in traditional pearl jewellery such as pearl strands and stud earrings.